cristina210/ML_Semantic_Segmentation_Project/README.md

 - Studying the effect of using as loss function for the segmentation model a Focal loss and as optimizer Adam optimizer.

 # Main libraries
-numpy
-matplotlib
-Pillow
+numpy, matplotlib, Pillow
 # PyTorch
-torch
-torchvision
+torch, torchvision